Performance test of wavelength-shifting acrylic plastic Cherenkov detector: Introduction

 \subsection{Motivation}

-The goal of the experiment is to determine the photon detection capability (\emph{N$_{o}$}) of a detector that uses a WLS additive.
-A previous study was conducted using aerogel as a radiator and WLS as a collector.
-The collection efficiency of Cherenkov light created within the aerogel yielded poor results due to scattering within the aerogel \cite{Carl2004}.
-This work is a continuation into the usage of a wavelength-shifting plastic as collector of Cherenkov light.
-There have been advances in other detectors that are composed of aerogel, and wavelength shifter such as the one developed by Novosibirsk \cite{Novo}.
-Extensive investigation has been performed upon different types of fused silica as Cherenkov radiators in order to determine their optical properties and radiation hardness \cite{Dirc}.
-As such, an evaluation of WLS collection capability was performed with a synthetic fused silica as more defined radiator \cite{edmund}.
+In this paper, we studied the photon detection capability (\emph{N$_{o}$}) of an acrylic plastic detector that used a WLS additive.
+It is widely known that the yield of Cherenkov detectors are readily improved with the addition of a WLS.
+This work is a continuation of a previous study conducted using aerogel as a radiator and WLS as a collector.
+The collection efficiency of Cherenkov light created within the aerogel furnished poor results due to scattering within the aerogel, yet still be indicated that the collection efficiency was for UV photons to approximately $41\%$~\cite{Carl2004}.
+There have been advances in other detectors that are composed of aerogel, and wavelength shifter such as the one developed by Novosibirsk~\cite{Novo}.
+Other efforts have shown an increase in light yield of a factor of roughly 4 for water Cherenkov detectors~\cite{SNO}.
+Extensive investigations have been performed on different variations of fused silica as Cherenkov radiators in order to determine their optical properties and radiation hardness~\cite{Dirc}.
+As such, an evaluation of WLS collection capability was performed with a synthetic fused silica as a more defined radiator~\cite{edmund}.
 The results of this experiment will clarify some unanswered questions and will be used to improve upon or decide whether a proposed one-dimensional RICH detector, that uses wave-length shifter bars, would be more efficient and can be used to replace a conventional RICH detector.